 - Entertainment Options –

 Every cruise line specializes in catering to a certain demographic.
 While one line may be aimed at the younger party crowd, like Carnival, another will be perfect for retirees and couples, like Holland America and Celebrity.
 Royal Caribbean, Disney, and Norwegian, all strive to be family inclusive.
 They offer friendly entertainment, engaging kids clubs, and tons of deck fun.
+If you’re kids are a bit bored in their room, you could find some youtube videos like songs for moving, to get them active whilst you’re sailing all day!

 - Destination Choice –